lyotvincent/CHASOS/README.md

 * drawing K562 loop prediction example code (Figure 5 in paper): /source/loop_model/raw_predictor.py

 # Training environment
-The anchor score model is trained efficiently on a NVIDIA GeForce RTX 3060 12G GPU The models are implemented in a Python 3.8 environment, utilizing PyTorch 1.12 as the backend framework.
+The anchor score model is trained efficiently on a NVIDIA GeForce RTX 3060 12G GPU.
+The models are implemented in a Python 3.8 environment, utilizing PyTorch 1.12 as the backend framework.

 # Persistent model directory